Can You Pay Rent With Credit Cards? Is It Smart?

 If you’re in one of the situations above, or have an opportunity to pay rent with a credit card without incurring fees, which credit cards should you use?
 We’d certainly recommend a rewards credit card.

 If you liked the sound of the example above, grab the Chase Sapphire Preferred.

-Here are more cards with solid cash back categories and welcome bonus offers.
+Here are more cards with solid rewards categories and, in some cases, welcome bonus offers.